 - medications to relieve symptoms such as seizures

 - physical therapy to loosen muscles and reduce spasms

 Doctors continue to look for new ALD treatments.
-Some are experimenting with the use of bone marrow transplants.
-These may be able to help children with childhood cerebral ALD when it is diagnosed early.
+Some are experimenting with bone marrow transplants.
+If diagnosed early, these procedures may be able to help children with childhood cerebral ALD.

 Adrenomyelopathy and Addison’s disease are not as serious as childhood cerebral ALD.
 They progress at a slower rate.
 The symptoms can be treated, but there is no cure for ALD.

-If you are a woman with a family history of ALD, your doctor will recommend genetic counseling before you have children.
-DNA probes and tests that check for high VLCFAs can find women who are carriers of ALD 85 percent of the time.
-An amniocentesis or chorionic villus sampling can be done during pregnancy to diagnose this condition.
+Because ALD is an inherited condition, there’s no way to prevent.
+If you’re a woman with a family history of ALD, your doctor will recommend genetic counseling before you have children.
+An amniocentesis or chorionic villus sampling can be done during pregnancy to determine if your unborn child is affected.